top of page

 To make the awareness of hidden mental processes practically useful, we'll need to go a few steps further.
 We don't just want to know about systematic mental errors and stop there.
 Rather, we want to develop the capacity to identify our mental mistakes as they occur and take advantage of mental tools found to be effective in regulating our thinking.
 That's harder.

 The next two sections of the Metacognition module will get us started on features and bugs of human mental life.
-Afterwards, we'll take a necessary next step to look at some tools for reflecting on and addressing these mental processes as we process the world around us.
+Afterwards, in later sections, we'll take a necessary next step to look at some tools for reflecting on and addressing these mental processes as we process the world around us.

 Limiting Our Focus